barriosjorge/gmt_docs/src/software_development/io_fwk_guide.rst

 can be achieved.
 The next lower baud rate is 9600 baud.
 Accordingly, continuous transfer at a maximum baud rate of 9600 can be secured with a cycle time of 10 ms.

+Therefore, for a maximum baud rate of 115200bps, the EtherCAT hardware adapter must be configured with a frequency of at least 1050 Hz.

 SDOS
 ----